percona/everest-doc/docs/release-notes/Percona Everest 0.4.0 (2023-10-30).md

 Participation in this anonymous program is optional, and you can opt-out if prefer not to share any information.
 Read our [privacy statement](https://www.percona.com/privacy-policy#h.e34c40q8sb1a) and [telemetry documentation](../reference/telemetry.md) to learn more.

+### Enhanced UX for backup creation

+We've optimized the backup creation process, providing you with the flexibility to access **Settings** and set up a storage location when one is unavailable.
+This ensures that you can quickly generate the resources you need right when creating on-demand and scheduled backups.

 ## Known limitations